zhongfu/tp/docs/UserGuide.md

 Format: `job n/NAME d/DURATION`

-Example: `job 2 n/Fix HDB Lock r/40 d/1` creates a job with id 2, where the employees worked for 1 hour and are paid an hourly rate of $40 to fix a HDB lock
+Example: `job 2 n/Fix HDB Lock d/1` creates a job with id 2, where the employees worked for 1 hour to fix a HDB lock

 ### List all jobs : `joblist`